Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-1-Phishing-Investigation/README.md

 ---

+### Potential Technique Not Confirmed

 ### T1204.002 - User Execution: Malicious File

 **Evidence:**

-The attack required the recipient to open the attachment and execute the embedded malicious file.
+The attack relied on the recipient opening the attachment and executing the embedded malicious file; however, no evidence of user interaction or attachment execution was identified during the investigation.

 ---